 This claims program is limited to claims of "U.S. nationals."
-Here, that means a claimant must have been a national of the United States when the claim arose and continuously thereafter until May 22, 2011, the date the Agreement entered into force.
-9 Claimant satisfies the nationality requirement.
-He has provided a copy of his U.S.
+Here, that means a claimant must have been a national of the United States when the claim arose and continuously thereafter until May 22, 2011, the date the Agreement entered into force.9 Claimant satisfies the nationality requirement.
+He has provided copies of his Texas birth certificate and his U.S. passport valid from December 2, 1987 to December 1, 1992, which shows that he was a U.S. national at the time of the alleged hostage-taking (August and September 1990).
+He has also provided copies of his currently valid U.S. passport, which establish that he remained a U.S. national through the effective date of the Claims Settlement Agreement.